 - Role model professionalism, resilience, and joy in the workplace

 We must usher in a new era where ongoing support, coaching, and development of novice managers is available and accessible to elicit nuanced skills that will support the whole health care team.
-Imagine a world where nurse managers themselves are humming with expertise and energy and how that will transform not only nursing practice, but all of health care.
+Imagine a world where nurse managers and nurse leaders themselves are humming with expertise and energy and how that will transform not only nursing practice, but all of health care.

 Sign Up For The Nursing Experience Newsletter